Admissions Policy and Procedures

 Whilst the school may disclose a candidate’s marks, parents are not entitled to see the actual examination scripts as these are specifically exempt from disclosure under the Data Protection Act 1998.

-Applicants to the Sixth Form are invited into school for an interview with a member of the Senior Leadership Team or the Director of Sixth Form and to attend the Sixth Form Taster Day, which is usually held in January / February.
-Places are offered based on the candidate obtaining seven GCSEs at grades 4-9, including English and Mathematics, with at least grade 6 in the subjects to be studied at A level, or comparable subjects where the subject has not been studied at GCSE (grade 7 for Maths and Science subjects), and a satisfactory reference from the current school.
-For students applying from international schools, a satisfactory performance in a sixth form entrance test in Mathematics and English is required as well as a reference from the current school.
+The school welcomes applications into the Sixth Form from external candidates.
+Applicants to the Sixth Form are invited into school for an interview with a member of the Senior Leadership Team and to attend the Sixth Form Taster Day, which is usually held in January / February.
+Places are offered subject to the candidate obtaining seven GCSEs at grades 4-9, including English and Mathematics, with at least grade 6 in the subjects to be studied at A level, or comparable subjects where the subject has not been studied at GCSE (grade 7 for Maths and Science subjects), and a satisfactory reference from the current school.
+For students applying from international schools, a satisfactory performance in a Sixth Form entrance test in Mathematics and English is required as well as a reference from the current school.

 Sibling Policy